stipefrkovic/emissions-data-web-app/README.md

 docker compose up --build
 ```
 This will build and run the database, the back-end, and the front-end containers, in that order.
+If the docker-compose is set to seed the database, this command may have to be run twice!

 ## Requirements